nvegater/nvegater.me/content/posts/refactor_kfe.md

                                               ----> (graphql queries) Client2
 ```
 ### New Keypoints
-1. One backend to rule them all (written in Python-Django).
+1. One backend.
 2. The Backend will contain models of the Database Tables.
-3. Instead of multiple endpoints, only one Graphql Schemas per table will be exposed.
+3. Instead of multiple endpoints, only one Graphql Schema per table will be exposed.
 4. Instead of sending requests to endpoints, the clients send queries to the Graphql Schemas.

 ## Solving the problem?